-Blue Shield members should be referred to in network health care professionals and facilities for services whenever possible to maximize the benefits available to them under their benefit plans and to provide those benefits at the lowest possible cost to the members.
+Blue Shield members should be referred to in-network health care professionals, facilities, and all other provider types for services whenever possible to maximize the benefits available to the members under their benefit plans and to provide those benefits at the lowest possible cost to the members.
 A provider type includes, but is not limited to, the provider types listed in Section 1 of this manual.
 Examples of other provider types include hospitals, ambulatory surgery centers, and DME vendors.

-To assist members in making informed choices, Blue Shield requires providers to discuss the option of utilizing in network health care professionals and facilities when making a referral to an out of network health care professional or facility for non-emergent services.
+To assist members in making informed choices, Blue Shield requires providers to discuss the option of utilizing in-network health care professionals and facilities when there is a member request to an out of network health care professional or facility for non-emergent services.
 This policy is not intended to dissuade members from utilizing their out of network benefits, but instead is intended to help them understand the impact of their decisions.
 Often the use of an out of network health care professional or facility results in reduced benefits and/or higher out-of-pocket costs to the member.

-If, after discussing the options available, the member chooses to receive services from an out of network health care professional or facility, the referring physician and the member must complete the Member Advance Notice Form - Out of Network Referral available on blueshieldca.com/provider in the Guidelines & Resources section, then Forms section, and then select the Patient Care Forms link.
-The original completed form must be filed in the member's medical record and be made available to Blue Shield within five (5) business days from the date of the request by Blue Shield.
+If, after discussing the options available, the member chooses to receive services from an out of network health care professional or facility, the referring physician and the member must complete the Member Advance Notice Form - Referral to Non-Preferred Provider available on blueshieldca.com/provider in the Guidelines & Resources section; choose the Forms section, and then select the Patient Care Forms link.
+The original completed form must be filed in the member's medical record and be made available to Blue Shield within five (5) business days from the date of a request by Blue Shield.